shayanghad0/shayanghad0/README.md

 ## 🧠 About Me

-I’m a developer who blends creativity with code.
-Whether it’s building AI tools, browser scripts, rage games or automation, I thrive on turning ideas into digital reality.
+I'm a developer who blends creativity with code.
+Whether it's building AI tools, browser scripts, rage games, or automation, I thrive on turning ideas into digital reality.
 Co-founder of **Vortex AI Team** — building the future with clever (and sometimes trollish) tech.

 ---